-- the timing and the success of preclinical studies and clinical trials of CAN-2409 and CAN-3110 and any other product candidates; - the initiation of any clinical trials of CAN-2409 and CAN-3110 and any other product candidates; - our need to raise additional funding before we can expect to generate any revenues from product sales; - our ability to conduct successful clinical trials or obtain regulatory approval for CAN-2409 and CAN-3110 or any other product candidates that we may identify or develop; - the ability of our research to generate and advance additional product candidates; - the effects of the COVID-19 pandemic, including mitigation efforts and economic effects, on any of the foregoing or other aspects of our business operations; - our ability to establish an adequate safety or efficacy profile for CAN-2409, CAN-3110 or any other product candidates that we may pursue; - our ability to manufacture CAN-2409, CAN-3110 or any other product candidate in conformity with our specifications and the U.S. Food and Drug Administration's (FDA) requirements and to scale up manufacturing of our product candidates to commercial scale, if approved: - the implementation of our strategic plans for our business, any product candidates we may develop and any companion diagnostics; - our intellectual property position, including the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates any companion diagnostics; - the rate and degree of market acceptance and clinical utility for any product candidates we may develop; - estimates of our expenses, future revenues, capital requirements and our needs for additional financing; - the period we estimate to be funded by our existing financial resources: - our ability to establish and maintain collaborations; - the potential benefits with the continued existence of our license agreement with Mass General Brigham (MGB); - our financial performance; - our ability to effectively manage our anticipated growth; - developments relating to our competitors and our industry, including the impact of government regulation; and - our ability to retain the continued service of our key professionals and to identify, hire and retain additional qualified professionals;
+- the timing and the success of preclinical studies and clinical trials of CAN-2409 (international non-proprietary name: aglatimagene besadenovec) and CAN-3110 and any other product candidates; - the initiation of any clinical trials of CAN-2409 and CAN-3110 and any other product candidates; - our need to raise additional funding before we can expect to generate any revenues from product sales; - our ability to conduct successful clinical trials or obtain regulatory approval for CAN-2409 and CAN-3110 or any other product candidates that we may identify or develop; - the ability of our research to generate and advance additional product candidates; - the effects of public health crises, outbreaks of an infectious disease or ongoing geopolitical conflicts, including mitigation efforts and economic effects, on any of the foregoing or other aspects of our business operations; - our ability to establish an adequate safety or efficacy profile for CAN-2409, CAN-3110 or any other product candidates that we may pursue: - our ability to manufacture CAN-2409, CAN-3110 or any other product candidate in conformity with our specifications and the U.S. Food and Drug Administration's (FDA) requirements and to scale up manufacturing of our product candidates to commercial scale, if approved: - the implementation of our strategic plans for our business, any product candidates we may develop and any companion diagnostics; - our intellectual property position, including the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates any companion diagnostics; - the rate and degree of market acceptance and clinical utility for any product candidates we may develop; - estimates of our expenses, future revenues, capital requirements and our needs for additional financing; - the period we estimate to be funded by our existing financial resources; - our ability to establish and maintain collaborations; - the potential benefits with the continued existence of our license agreement with Mass General Brigham (MGB); - our financial performance; - our ability to effectively manage our anticipated growth; - developments relating to our competitors and our industry, including the impact of government regulation; - our ability to retain the continued service of our key professionals and to identify, hire and retain additional qualified professionals; and - other risks and uncertainties, including those discussed in Part I, Item 1A Risk Factors in this Annual Report on Form 10-K.

 Because forward-looking statements are inherently subject to risks and uncertainties, some of which cannot be predicted or quantified and some of which are beyond our control, you should not rely on these forward-looking statements as predictions of future events.
 The events and circumstances reflected in our forward-looking statements may not occur, and actual results could differ materially from those projected in the forward-looking statements.
 Moreover, new risk factors and uncertainties may emerge from time to time, and it is not possible for management to predict all risk factors and uncertainties.
-As a result of these factors, we cannot assure you that the forward-looking statements in this Annual Report will prove to be accurate.
+As a result of these factors, we cannot assure you that the forward-looking statements in this Annual Report on Form 10-K will prove to be accurate.
 Except as required by applicable law, we do not plan to publicly update or revise any forward-looking statements contained herein, whether as a result of any new information, future events, changed circumstances, or otherwise.

-You should read this Annual Report and the documents that we reference in this Annual Report completely and with the understanding that our actual future results may be materially different from what we expect.
+You should read this Annual Report on Form 10-K and the documents that we reference in this Annual Report on Form 10-K completely and with the understanding that our actual future results may be materially different from what we expect.
 We qualify that all of our forward-looking statements by these cautionary statements.